Delirium (Ellie Goulding album): Commercial performance

-Delirium debuted at number three on the UK Albums Chart and at number one on the UK Album Downloads Chart, with 38,429 copies sold in its first week, marking the biggest first-week sales of Goulding's career so far.
-In Australia, Delirium charted at number three, becoming her second album to land within the top 10 and her highest-charting album in the country.
+In the United Kingdom, Delirium peaked at number three on the UK Albums Chart—Goulding's third studio album to reach the top three—and number one on the Album Downloads Chart.
+It sold 38,429 copies in its first week, the biggest first-week sales of Goulding's career.
+The album also peaked at number three in Australia and the United States.
+In the former, Delirium became her second album to land within the top 10 and her highest-charting album, while in the latter, it earned Goulding her highest-peaking record with 61,000 album-equivalent units (42,000 in pure album sales).
+As of February 2016, the album had sold 117,000 copies in the US and was certified platinum by the Recording Industry Association of America.

-In the United States, the album debuted at number three on the Billboard 200 with 61,000 album-equivalent units (42,000 in pure album sales), earning Goulding her highest-charting album yet.
-As of February 2016, the album had sold 117,000 copies in the US.
+Delirium reached number one in Belgium's Flanders region, becoming Goulding's highest-charting studio album there.
+The album also peaked in the top 5 in Austria, Canada, Germany, Ireland, New Zealand, Scotland, and Switzerland.
+On year-end charts, Delirium reached number 34 in the United Kingdom in 2015.
+In 2016, it reached number 38 in the nation and number 89 in the United States.
+The album has been certified double platinum in Canada, Norway, and Poland; platinum in Austria, New Zealand, Singapore, and the United Kingdom; gold in Denmark; and platinum-plus-gold in Mexico.